 - Regulation will necessarily play a part in keeping those working in the industry safe, as well as those who live in the proximity of facilities where dangerous goods are handled.
 What measures are the IMO taking to make sure society is protected?
 Why has regulation fallen behind the design concepts of vessels?
 Bingbing Song, Technical Officer, Sub-Division for Marine Technology & Cargoes, Maritime Safety Division at the IMO provided the insights on regulation.

 - Capt Amarinder Singh Brar, is a former container ship captain who has moved onshore to the LOC Group.
 Capt Brar has had to live with the container ship fore rules, he will describe the anxieties and the short-comings of the regulatory regime which has been left behind by the development of container ships, both technologically and in scale.
 A master’s eye view of living with inadequate fire protection on the high seas.

 Seminar 2: Supply chain security and knowing what’s in the box

 Original broadcast date: October 22, 2020.
 Length: 1 hour 30 minutes.

 Speakers and topics:

 - What are the ways that intentionally misdeclared as well as mistakenly misdeclared cargoes can impact the supply chain and those working within it?
-Peregrine Storrs-Fox, Risk Management Director at the TT Club will examine this significant topic.
+Peregrine Storrs-Fox, Risk Management Director at the TT Club examined this significant topic.

 Seminar 3: Lashing, disputes and safety